johanahg/FileEncryptor/README.md

 # FileEncryptor
-A simple program that allows a chosen file to be encrypted and decrypted made for CYBR372 class.
+A simple program that allows a chosen file to be encrypted and decrypted.
+Made for CYBR372 class.